University of Rhode Island

 The present lip on the bubble fairing

-appears that the downward vertical velocity with the extended
+the downward vertical velocity with the extended lip is less,

-would be beneficial by bringing deeper water toward the
+seems like it would be beneficial by bringing deeper water

 |Z-Velocity Side Cut Plot - 2 Inch Lip||Z-Velocity Side Cut Plot - 4 Inch Lip|